GoodVibesOhmly/GVO_AWS/README.md

 ## Getting Started

-Before setting up `opolis/build` in your AWS account, it's important to know that it isn't designed to be a "plug-and-play" system.
+Before setting up `opolis/build` in your AWS account, it's important to know that it doesn't make any assumptions about your architecture.
 For it to be used effectively, it requires having in-depth knowledge of your deployment architecture, how various components integrate with one another, and how those components share resources. `opolis/build` simply provides a framework and set of conventions to take that knowledge, and turn it into a repeatable and reliable process.

-At a minimum, `opolis/build` assumes you are deploying to AWS, and have a basic working knowledge of CloudFormation.
+At a minimum, `opolis/build` assumes you are using GitHub, deploying to AWS, and have a basic working knowledge of CloudFormation.
-If you haven't spent much time with CloudFormation, don't worry, I try to explain the high-level concepts where appropriate in the [examples](./docs/examples.md).
+If you haven't spent much time with CloudFormation, don't worry, we try to explain the high-level concepts where appropriate in the [examples](./docs/examples.md).

 The CloudFormation [Resource and Property Type Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)